In construction, you can see different types of foundations. And, each caters to different load-bearing needs.

 Spread footings or open footings are some of the other names of Shallow Foundations.

-• They aren’t ideal for heavy structures or those with significant load-bearing requirements.
+• Not ideal for heavy structures or tall buildings with high load.

 Type #2: Deep Foundations